the-tobias-project/odbc-module/README.md

 This will download the ODBC driver and configure the system for the corresponding cluster/user using tho files at $HOME: .odbc.ini and .odbcinst.ini.
 The installation process creates a series of directories.

+This will also install the loaddatabricks package: https://github.com/the-tobias-project/loaddatabricks

 ## Problems in on demand sessions